jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 | ------ | ------- |
 | `bool` | `false` |

-By default, the program tracks your downloads to prevent downloading the same files multiple times, to save time and reduce strain on the servers you're downloading from.
+By default, the program tracks your downloads in a database to prevent downloading the same files multiple times, to save time and reduce strain on the servers you're downloading from.

 Setting this to `true` will cause the program to ignore the database, and will allow you to re-download files.